 It started in October 2010.
-My boyfriend Will and I had just moved to Atlanta and didn’t know a thing about the city.
+I had just moved to Atlanta and didn’t know a thing about the city.

-We picked a neighborhood at random – eeny-meeny-miney-moe – and rented the first listing we found on Craigslist.
-We struck gold.
+I picked a neighborhood at random – eeny-meeny-miney-moe – and rented the first listing on Craigslist.
+I struck gold.

-But we don’t give up.
-We get creative.
+But I don’t give up.
+I get creative.

 Multi-unit buildings – houses that have been subdivided into two or more rental units – are cheaper.
 People buy their own home based on emotion: it represents their dream home.
 But people buy multi-units on cold calculation: does the rent justify the price?

 As a result, duplex and triplex buildings in our area are much cheaper than single-family homes.

 I checked the price of the 3-unit building in which I rented.
 The landlord purchased the building in 2004 for $323,000.
 His monthly gross rental income is approximately $2,400.